Ellen White (footballer)

+Ellen Toni Convery (née White; born 9 May 1989) is an English former professional footballer who played as a forward.
+She is the record goalscorer for the England women's national team.

-Having progressed through Arsenal academy, White returned to the Gunners in 2010 after spells with Chelsea and Leeds United.
-She has also played for Notts County and Birmingham City.
+Having progressed through the Arsenal academy, White returned to the Gunners in 2010, after spells with Chelsea and Leeds Carnegie.
+She has also played for Notts County, Birmingham City and Manchester City.
 White earned the WSL's Golden Boot Award for most goals scored during the 2017–18 season.
 With Arsenal, she won the league in 2011 and 2012; the FA Women's Cup in 2011 and 2013 and the FA WSL Cup in 2011, 2012, and 2013.
 With Birmingham City, she was the league's top scorer in 2018.
-With Manchester City, she won the Women's FA Cup in 2020.
+With Manchester City, she won the Women's FA Cup in 2020, and the Women's League Cup in 2022, scoring a brace in the final.

+With England, she has competed at three FIFA Women's World Cup tournaments: in the 2011, 2015 and 2019, reaching the semi-finals in 2015 and 2019 and finishing third in 2015.
+White earned the Bronze Boot award at the 2019 FIFA Women's World Cup in France.
+She represented Great Britain team at the 2012 and 2020 Summer Olympics.

 White has been named England's International Player of the Year three times, in 2011, 2018 and 2021.

 Early life and education

-Born and raised in Aylesbury, White attended The Grange School, Aylesbury before attending Waddesdon Church of England School for sixth form.
+Born and raised in Aylesbury, White attended The Grange School before attending Waddesdon Church of England School for sixth form.
 Because the school did not have a girls' football team, she played with the boys.
-Her father, Jon, ran a soccer academy called 'Mini Dux' in Aylesbury, where she played football as a child.
+Her father, Jon, ran a soccer academy called 'Mini Ducks' in Aylesbury, where she played football as a child.
 She then played football for Aylesbury Town before being spotted by Arsenal scouts at the age of eight.
 Aged nine, she appeared on the front page of The Bucks Herald, in a report on how she had been banned from playing in a football league with boys.
+As part of the "Where Greatness Is Made" campaign, a plaque honouring White was installed in Aylesbury town centre in 2022.

 Club career

 2005–08: Chelsea

-Ellen White left Arsenal aged 16 to join London rivals Chelsea in 2005.
+White left Arsenal aged 16 to join London rivals Chelsea in 2005.
 White was top scorer for Chelsea for three seasons.